Get Legal and Tax Updates for Portugal?

 9. Planning Ahead: Timelines and Expectations

-For clients planning to remarry or make important legal changes, I always recommend starting the divorce registration process well in advance:
+If you’re planning to remarry or make important legal changes, I always recommend starting the divorce registration process well in advance:

-• EU divorce registration: Allow 2-3 months
+• EU divorce registration: 2–3 months

-• Non-EU divorce recognition: Allow 6-18 months
+• Non-EU divorce recognition: 6–18 months

 If you need to register a foreign divorce in Portugal, start by:

-2. Determining your process – EU or non-EU path
+2. Determining your process – EU or non-EU

 Want to hear what other clients